saeid-rasoli/moshavere_mohajer/README.md

 - [X] select time and day for reservation
 - [X] moshavers can see the reserved students
 - [X] reserved marhale badd
+- [X] time delete for reservation and add to consulation log
+- [X] add consulation field added model to nazer consulation detail
 - [ ] filter nazer search consulation by date
-- [ ] add consulation field added model to nazer consulation detail
-- [ ] time delete for reservation and add to consulation log
 - [ ] profile enter info about themselves
 - [ ] export profile excel
 - [ ] moshavers have specific time for reservation